MicrosoftDocs/azure-docs/articles/azure-monitor/change/change-analysis.md

 ## Limitations

-- **OS environment**: Change Analysis currently only works with Windows environments, not Linux.
+- **OS environment**: For Azure App Services Function and Web App in-guest changes, Change Analysis currently only works with Windows environments, not Linux.
 - **Web app deployment changes**: Code deployment change information might not be available immediately in the Change Analysis tool.
 To view the latest changes in Change Analysis, select **Refresh**.
-- **File changes**: File changes take up to 30 minutes to display.
+- **App Services file changes**: File changes take up to 30 minutes to display.
-- **Configuration changes**: Due to the snapshot approach to configuration changes, timestamps of configuration changes could show as up to 6 hours from when the change actually happened.
+- **App Services configuration changes**: Due to the snapshot approach to configuration changes, timestamps of configuration changes could take up to 6 hours to display from when the change actually happened.

 ## Next steps